-Figure 3: Alternative power line corridors as considered in the EIA
+Figure 3: Preferred power line corridors, as recommended in the EIA

-Project Project components affecting the objective: component/s " power line Potential Impact " Route that degrades environment unnecessarily, particularly with respect to visual aesthetics, loss of indigenous flora and impacts on local communities/residents Activities/risk sources " Alignment of power line within 200 m corridor Mitigation: Target/Objective " To ensure selection of best environmental option for alignment for the power line
+Project Project components affecting the objective: component/s " power line Potential Impact " Route that degrades environment unnecessarily, particularly with respect to visual aesthetics, loss of indigenous flora, erosion, and impacts on local communities/residents Activities/risk sources " Alignment of power line within 200 m corridor Mitigation: Target/Objective " To ensure selection of best environmental option for alignment for the power line

-Mitigation: Action/control Responsibility Timeframe Select alignment that curtails environmental impacts Eskom Distribution Prior to and enhances environmental benefits (Alternative 1 submission of with sub-Alternative 1a), while being technically Final EIA feasible and affordable Consider design level mitigation measures Eskom Distribution Design phase recommended by the specialists, especially with respect to visual aesthetics, noise, flora, aquatic ecology (i.e. wetlands and pans), avifauna, and heritage
+Mitigation: Action/control Responsibility Timeframe Select alignment that curtails environmental impacts Eskom Distribution Prior to and enhances environmental benefits (Alternative 1 Lands and Rights submission of with sub-Alternative 1a), while being technically Final EIA feasible and affordable.

+Consider design level mitigation measures Eskom Distribution Design phase recommended by the specialists, especially with respect design team to visual aesthetics, noise, flora, aquatic ecology (i.e. wetlands and pans), avifauna, and heritage, as detailed within the EIA report and relevant appendices.
+Bird-friendly power line tower and conductor designs Eskom Distribution Design phase will be used. design team

-Performance " Alignment meets objectives.
-Indicator " Selected alignment minimises any negative environmental impacts and maximises any benefits.
-Monitoring " Ensure that the design implemented meets the objectives and mitigation measures in the EIA report through review of the design by the ECO prior to the commencement of construction
+Performance Indicator " Alignment meets objectives."
+Selected alignment minimises any negative environmental impacts and maximises any benefits.
+Monitoring Ensure that the design implemented meets the objectives and mitigation measures in the EIA report through review of the design by the Project Manager, SHE representative and the ECO prior to the commencement of construction.